nyu-cs2590/nlp-notes/index.md

 - [Jacob Eisenstein.
 Introduction to Natural Language Processing.](https://github.com/jacobeisenstein/gt-nlp-class/blob/master/notes/eisenstein-nlp-notes.pdf) A comprehensive reference with additional coverage on relevant topics in linguistics and slightly more advanced topics in machine learning.
 - [Yoav Goldberg.
 Neural Network Methods for Natural Language Processing.](https://u.cs.biu.ac.il/~yogo/nnlp.pdf) Covers neural network models for NLP.
 - [Aston Zhang, Zack C. Lipton, Mu Li, and Alex J. Smola.
 Dive into Deep Learning.](https://d2l.ai/index.html) Covers many topics in neural networks and features numerous hands-on examples.
 We will use some examples from this book.

+In the lecture notes, we will use JM, E, G, D2L to refer to the above books respectively.

 **Background**: Here are some useful materials if you want to review the background knowledge.